raffitch/longq/README.md

 ./scripts/dev.sh
 ```

-The script checks dependencies, frees the default ports, starts FastAPI + Vite, and opens both the operator (`/operator`) and patient (`/patient`) screens in new browser windows.
+The script checks dependencies, frees the default ports, starts FastAPI + Vite, and opens both the operator (`/operator`) and guest (`/guest`) screens in new browser windows.
 Tweak ports/hosts by exporting these vars before running:

 | Variable | Default | Description |
 | --- | --- | --- |